alphagov/inside-government-admin-guide/your-account/log-in.md

 ## Log in

-Please note this manual is a draft version and will be revised shortly.

 We have 2 separate environments in Publisher.

 * Use Preview if you're practising - [https://signon.preview.alphagov.co.uk](https://signon.preview.alphagov.co.uk).
 * Use Production if you want the content to go live - [https://signon.production.alphagov.co.uk](https://signon.production.alphagov.co.uk).

-(All content on Preview is overwritten every week, so it's not a good place to create any documents you wish to keep.)
+(All content on Preview is overwritten every Wednesday, so it's not a good place to create any documents you wish to keep.)

 * You should be prompted for the username and password.
 This is NOT your personal username and password but the one that's the same for all users.